 High-level Call FlowS (All new text)

-5.18.
-Access-specific Network Assistance and Delivery Boost extensions to support multi-access
+5.18.4.3 Access-specific Network Assistance extensions to support multi-access

-access-specific Network Assistance extensions to the .
-The extensions enable a Client and AF to perform per-access QoS interrogation and manipulation during ongoing multi-access media delivery sessions.
+Based on the architecture mapping in clause 5.18.3.2, figure 5.18.4.3-1 below illustrates a call flow for access-specific Network Assistance extensions to the Media Delivery System based on the use of ATSSS procedures.
+The extensions highlighted in blue and boldface enable a Media Client and a Media AF to perform per-access QoS interrogation and manipulation during ongoing multi-access media delivery sessions.
 This allows to optimize per-access bit rate and path selection to maximize end-user media delivery quality subject to dynamic network assistance and ATSSS constraints.